oblique-bit/oblique/projects/cli/README.md

 ## Scripts

+- **link**: builds the CLI and call `npm link` on the artifact to allow the CLI to be called globally
 - **lint**: lints the project with EsLint and Prettier; Automatically run on the CI pipeline
 - **format**: same as lint, but with autofix parameter
 - **test**: run all tests and collects coverage